- Food and Cooking»

 But remember, that the stronger and more pungent varieties of onions provide more aid in these areas than the milder and sweeter varieties.

-On the other side of the coin is the fact that even though eating onions is good for your health, in the long term, be aware that eating large quantities of them can lead to stomach and intestinal distress resulting in nausea and diarrhea.
+Be aware though, that eating large quantities of onions over a long time, can lead to stomach and intestinal distress resulting in nausea and diarrhea.

 How to make Caramelized Onoins